dddrrreee/cs140e-24win/labs/4-cross-checking/03-fake-pi/README.md

-Even though it only defines `printk` and `clean_reboot` it has enough to run the code in the top level pi programs:
+Even though it only defines `printk` and `clean_reboot` it has enough to run the two pi programs on Unix:
   - `hello.c`: print hello world.
   - `null-ptr.c`: prints messages and dereferences a null pointer.
      This dereference won't crash on the pi (no memory protection yet).